Business Analyst Interview Questions and Answers

 - Sized appropriately

-A: The requirement elicitation is a process of collecting all the requirements related to a system from the end-users, stakeholders, and customers.
-As per the BABOK guide, there are nine methods that can be a part of the requirement elicitation process.
+Ans: The requirement elicitation is a process of collecting all the requirements related to a system from the end-users, stakeholders, and customers.
+As per the BABOK guide, nine methods can be a part of the requirement elicitation process.
 They are as follows:

 - Document analysis